Last updated on December 31st, 2023 at 01:48 pm

 The statue of a redheaded angel with purple wings and a green gown made me decide to take the leap.

-Sometimes in life, we have leap in order to pursue a dream that is outside of our comfort zone, and that feels beyond our reach.
-This angel was in the window of the commercial property I just purchased in downtown Troy, and she felt like my “building angel” who guided me to make this happen.
+Sometimes in life, we have to leap to pursue a dream outside our comfort zone and that feels beyond our reach.
+This angel was in the window of the commercial property I once purchased in downtown Troy, and she felt like my “building angel” who guided me to make a real estate dream happen.

 Troy flourished post-Civil War, during the Industrial Revolution, and was also a hotbed of abolitionist activity.
 I own a home in Troy that was previously owned by Harriet Tubman’s cousin, John Hooper, and that was a stop on the Underground Railroad.

 The city is sometimes called “Hollywood on the Hudson” because so many movies have been filmed here.
 The architectural stock is reminiscent of Victorian-era Brooklyn, and some say Troy looks more like Victorian Brooklyn now than Brooklyn itself.